jez/auditors-webhook/README.md

 and each commit.
 The auditor is assigned on the issue, and the corresponding commit to be reviewed is linked in the issue body.

+## Usage

+### Write commit

+Once you've followed the [Setup](#setup) instructions below, you can add auditors to your commits by just adding the line `Auditors: username1 [username1 ...]` to your commit messages:

+![Auditors in commit message][audit-commit-message]

+### Browse issue

+When that commit gets pushed to the repo you configured the webhook for, it creates an issue that looks like this:

+![auditor issue][audit-issue]

+You can see that it...

+- creates an issue for every auditor on each commit, and assigns auditors to the issues
+- links to the commit diff, so you can discuss the changes in line
+- adds the "audit" label
+- mentions the author, so they can see all open audits they're participating in

+### Review commit

+Most of the code review discussion should be on the GitHub page for that commit:

+![auditor commit][audit-commit]

+That's it!
+Follow the setup to get it working for your repositories.

 ## Setup

 ### Development